Tennessee College of Applied Technology - Shelbyville: Academics

 The college offers supplemental programs based on business, industry and public demand.
 These classes include Computer Technology, Leadership, Office Occupations, Industrial (Electricity, Machine Tool, Industrial Maintenance) or can be customized to meet client needs.

 Beginning in July 2000 the college began delivering professional testing through Prometric.
 This testing allows for career based testing.
 The college began delivering professional exams through Pearson VUE in 2007 allowing for additional delivery of career based testing expanding its services to allow professional certifications and higher-education exams.
 During this same year, the college began using Certiport and COMPASS as additional ways to achieve certifications and qualification based testing.

-Beginning in July 2012 the college began delivering ASE certifications through Prometric.

-In October 2012, the Collision Repair class began delivering virtual hands on painting, using state of the art 3D virtualization.

 Beginning in January 2014, the Industrial Maintenance program expanded to a campus in Winchester, Tennessee.
 The Medical Assistant program also opened at a remote campus on the west side of Shelbyville.

 In August 2015, the college expanded to Lewisburg, Shelbyville (MTEC Building) and Tullahoma, Tennessee with the Industrial Maintenance Program.
 The Computer Information Technology program also expanded to the MTEC Building in August.

 In 2017 construction on a new building in Winchester, Tennessee will begin and will provide classrooms for Information Technology and Infrastructure Management, Machine Tool Technology, Industrial Maintenance, Welding, CNA and Nursing.

 Beginning August 1, 2017, the CIT program became the Information Technology and Infrastructure Management Program.